 High school diploma that grants a higher education

-Proof of the enrollment at a language course that takes place at least 20 hours a week
+Proof of enrollment in a language course that takes place at least 20 hours a week

 The candidate’s native language can not be Spanish

-Note: Applicants from South- and Latin American countries can not apply for the visa to become an Au Pair in Spain!
+Note: Applicants from Latin America can not apply for a visa to become an Au Pair in Spain!

-If your candidate fulfils all the points stated above it’s time for planning the stay.
-Just follow the next steps and start the experience:
+If your candidate fulfills all the points stated above it’s time to plan the stay.
+Just follow the next steps:

 Prepare for Au Pair’s arrival to Spain

-Once you know when the participant will arrive you can fix a room for him/her.
-Maybe you want to decorate it a little bit or get new sheets.
-This will help the participant to feel at home.
+Once you know when the participant will arrive you can prepare their room.
+You might want to decorate it a little bit or get new sheets.
+This will help the participant feel at home.